JuliaPluto/static-export-template/README.md

 ### Julia Packages

 The future is now!
-With Pluto's new in-built package manager, required packages are stored in the notebook itself!
+If you use Pluto >v1.5.0, it's new in-built package manager stores required packages in the notebook itself!

 However, if you choose to, you can **declare a package environment** inside the notebook, using `Pkg`.